EstebanBorai/data-science-docker/README.md

 <div>
-  <h1 align="center">Docker Data Science Setup</h1>
+  <h1 align="center">Docker Machine Learning</h1>
-  <h4 align="center">A template for DataScience projects with Docker</h4>
+  <h4 align="center">A template for Machine Learning projects with Docker</h4>
 </div>

 ## Motivation

-Spin up Data Science projects with ease, avoiding a virtual environment setup by using Docker, extending compatibility for collaboration by having a operative system agnostic environment.
+Spin up Machine Learning projects with ease, avoiding a virtual environment setup by using Docker, extending compatibility for collaboration by having a operative system agnostic environment.